anupanandsingh/anupanand/Spock/content/_index.md

 <hr>

 I am on the editorial board of the <a href="https://www.mfo.de/outreach-media/snapshots" target="_self">Snapshots of Modern Mathematics From Oberwolfach</a>, an outreach initiative of the Mathematisches Forschungsinstituts Oberwolfach.
 I also review articles for <a href="https://www.ams.org/mr-database" target="_self">AMS Mathematical Reviews</a>.
+Head <a href="https://anupanand.space/activities/" target="_self">here</a> for further information on various editorial, organisational and outreach activities I have been involved in.

 <hr>